Editor’s Note: Original blog published on Jun 29, 2017

 Leadership has always been a point of fascination for society and people.
-No matter which era it is, we always wait for a reader to set the motion.
+No matter which era it is, we always wait for a leader to set the motion.
 Throughout the years, leadership has become a belief changing with the community's mindset.
 What makes people free?
 What gives them the freedom to dream, to walk, to be rightful and equal.
 Therefore, humankind’s tenaciousness over leadership evolution and revolution would never cease to exist.

 While thinking about some of the legendary leaders what intrigues me is not the large uprisings or grandiose scale wars- It’s the fateful encounters that led to the real changes.
 Every leadership style is relatively unique from the other with the realities that transcend the leaders from their predecessors.
 Therefore, instead of wasting both your time and mine with a long-winded introduction that is unnecessary for this post, I'll save you the trouble by starting with the discussion.

 Even though there are many creators and philosophers who debate on their exclusive discoveries of what it means to be a leader.
 Only six of the theories are widespread and considered timeless.

 Fallen from the graces of sensible minds, in those days, leadership was thought to be more one-dimensional.
 No matter how the stories were told and lived, the conclusion was only one -